MicrosoftDocs/biztalk-docs/biztalk/technical-guides/pre-configuration-database-optimizations2.md

 ---
-description: "Learn more about: Pre-Configuration Database Optimizations"
+description: "Learn more about the performance optimizations that should be made to Microsoft SQL Server before installing BizTalk Server and configuring the BizTalk Server databases."
 title: "Pre-Configuration Database Optimizations2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"